Self-Managed Super Fund – for up to 6 members

 Obviously, Trevor cannot take a fee as remuneration for acting as the Trustee.
 Taking a fee breaches section 17A(1) SIS Act 1993.

-Can a person under 18 be a member of a SMSF?
+Can a person under 18 be a member of an SMSF?

 A person cannot be a trustee of an SMSF.
-But with a Legal Consolidated SMSF deed can be a member if a parent or guardian acts as a trustee on their behalf.
+But with a Legal Consolidated SMSF deed, one can be a member if a parent or guardian acts as a trustee on their behalf.

 As a minor, they are entitled to receive a death benefit pension from the superannuation of either of their parents and be treated like a dependant for tax purposes on any superannuation lump sum death benefit.

-What happens with the member in the SMSF turns 18?
+What happens when a member of the SMSF turns 18 years old?

 Your child is a member of the SMSF?
 And they now turn 18 years of age?